-Here’s an inspired appetizer or light meal that tastes great warm or room temperature- Butternut Squash Crostini tastes decadent and has a tumble of sweet, crispy shallots and Parmesan cheese on top.
+Here’s a really delicious appetizer or light meal when squash is abundant.
+This Roasted Butternut Squash Crostini Recipe tastes decadent with a tumble of sweet, crispy shallots and sage on top.

 Jump to: